 - Loss of bowel or bladder control

 See a doctor immediately if you have any of the above symptoms.
-If your pain does not get better after prescribed home treatment, contact your doctor for a follow-up.
+If your pain does not improve after being prescribed home treatment, contact your doctor for a follow-up.

 Diagnosing a Neck Injury